 - Pulp Fiction: Vincent Vega is assigned to kill Butch, but happens to take a bathroom break when Butch comes home.
 Butch finds Vincent's gun lying on the kitchen counter and shoots him.

 - Before the start of 100 Feet, Marnie killed her husband with the knife he attacked her with.
 She's just returned from serving two years of jail for the crime.

 - This trope turns out to have been in effect at the end of Mademoiselle de Scuderi by E. T. A. Hoffmann.

 - Goldfinger opens with James Bond with a glass of whiskey in hand, who is thinking about the Mexican killer whom he was forced to kill in self-defence, and tries to rationalize about it by telling himself that he was very likely a very bad person.

-- In Spirit Bound, Eddie Castile kills James, a Moroi assassin who was trying to kill him with a knife, after the Moroi man attacks Lissa.
+- In Last Sacrifice, Eddie Castile kills James, a Moroi assassin who was trying to kill him with a knife, after the Moroi man attacks Lissa.

 - In American Horror Story: Asylum Lana Winters kills her son, who has been on a killing spree and has avowed vengeance on his mother for killing his father, the original bloody face (because he was also trying to kill her).

 - Babylon 5: The episode "The Quality of Mercy" has a Back-Alley Doctor who uses an alien device to transfer her life energy to her patients.
 At the end, an escaped killer takes her and her daughter hostage, demanding he heal a wound he got from security, but she eventually realizes he intends to kill them both anyway and reverses the flow, killing him and curing herself (apparently the actual purpose of the device: executing criminals in a painless way while using the execution to save someone terminally ill).
 The courts decide that she acted in self-defense and drop any charges, on condition she turn the device over to station personnel.